ai-driven-dev/ai-driven-dev-community/CONTRIBUTE.md

-# 🫂 Contributing for prompts (with text expansion)
+# 🔥 Contributing Guide for developers

 Your contributions are vital to making this project great and we welcome contributions from everyone.